macewanCS/BeardedMonkeys/specs/specs.md

-PROJECT DESCRIPTION:
+### PROJECT DESCRIPTION:

    The Edmonton Public Library’s IT Department currently handles every electronically-submitted issue ticket with very outdated software, causing several difficulties:

-o	Tickets cannot be directly submitted, instead being created automatically when an email is sent to a certain address
+- Tickets cannot be directly submitted, instead being created automatically when an email is sent to a certain address

 o	Users cannot edit or close their own tickets